Median House Price

 Source: Accommodation Data Programme

-Retail spend in Taranaki rebounded strongly after the lockdown periods of 2020.
-Of the $151.6m spent in December 2020, $23.6m was spent by visitors from outside the region, an increase of 38.2% compared to December 2019.
+Retail spend in Taranaki continues to show increased levels compared to the same time last year.
+Of the $128.7m spent in March 2021, $13m was spent by New Zealand visitors from outside the region, an increase of 1.6% compared to March 2020.